 1915(7th of Sivan, 5675): Second Day of Shavuot, Yizkor

-1915: Birthdate of Moshe Dayan.
-Dayan was born at Deganya, the most famous Kibbutz,.
-As a teenager he joined the Haganah.
-He lost an eye in an attack on Lebanon with an Australian Division.
-During the War for Independence, Dayan would play a key role in the relief of Deganya.
-He rose in the ranks of the Israeli army, becoming Minister of Defense in 1967.
-He resigned after the Yom Kippur War because he was criticized for Israel's lack of preparedness.
+1915: In the famous kibbutz Deganya, Shmuel and Devorah Dayan, Ukrainian Jewish immigrants from Zhashkiv gave birth to Moshe Dayan who as a teenager joined the Haganah, lost an eye in an attack on Lebanon with an Australian Division and who during the War for Independence, Dayan played a key role in the relief of Deganya.
+He rose in the ranks of the Israeli army becoming Chief of Staff and Minister of Defense and then resigning after the Yom Kippur War because he was criticized for Israel's lack of preparedness.
 In 1977 he joined the Begin government.

 1915: The Ottoman government allowed Hebrew to be used once again as a written language for letters, although it will be censored by the military.